PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day5.md

 3. List, and describe techniques to make informative speeches interesting, coherent, and memorable
 4. Write an outline for an informative speech
 5. Confidently deliver a informative speech to peers, and teaching staff members
+6. Describe the main tasks, skills, and responsibilities of a data scientist

 ## Questions or issues?

-If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form in Microsoft Teams.
+If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form under the section ['Ask me anything'](https://adsai.buas.nl/Contact%20Us/).
 A member of our teaching staff will respond as soon as possible.

 ***